News on Bryan, Punk to AEW

 He never relented to WWE when it threatened to change his name.

-When asked earlier this week about Danielson and Punk, AEW President Tony Khan tried to play it coy and said he could not comment on rumors about the pair signing.
+When asked earlier last week about Danielson and Punk, AEW President Tony Khan tried to play it coy and said he could not comment on rumors about the pair signing.

 WWE releases 2Q numbers